o1-labs/rfcs/00xx-vinegar.md

 ## Motivation

 Presently, the pickles verifier is hard-coded to use the 'berkeley' configuration.
 However, as we create new proof systems on top of kimchi (e.g. the MIPS zkVM), we would like to have a way to 'import' those proofs into the pickles recursion system.
-Also, since the proof systems will not necessarily have a 'public input' feature -- and almost certainly will not have the public input structured as pickles would expect -- we need to take a different approach towards importing them.
+Same may apply to some other kimchi-like plonk-compatible systems that users might want to integrate into mina ecosystem.
+These proof systems will not necessarily have a 'public input' feature, and almost certainly will not have the public input structured as pickles would expect.
+This means need to take a different approach towards importing them.
+Vinegar suggests creating a proof systems that can "absorb" external profs and make them pickles-compatible.

 ## Background: Kimchi and Pickles overview